 There is a second stage of the wedding process called the “Kiddushin” where there is another contract called the “Ketubah.”
 This contract is where the bride is brought to the groom and they enter into a full marriage.
 They are already husband and wife at the betrothal, and to dissolve the betrothal would require a divorce called a “Get.”
 But now they are “married” in its fullest sense.
 This going to be related to the Messianic Redemption, or “Greater Redemption.”

 Psa 45 1-17 is another coronation psalm and part of the ancient Rosh Ha Shanah ceremony according to Sigmund Mowinckel in his book “The Psalms in Israel’s Worship.”
 Psalm 45 is as follows with our commentary, “To the Chief Musician (of the Temple choir), set to the Shoshanim (lilies shaped like trumpets, a theme of Rosh Ha Shanah).
 A maskil (instruction) of the sons of Korah.
 A song of love.
-My heart overflows with a good theme (Messiah); I address my verses to the King (Messiah); my tongues is the pen of a ready writer (being moved by the Ruach Ha Kodesh).
+My heart overflows with a good theme (the Messiah); I address my verses to the King (Messiah); my tongues is the pen of a ready writer (being moved by the Ruach Ha Kodesh).
 You (Messiah) art fairer than the sons of men; grace is poured through thy lips; therefore God has blessed thee forever.
-Gird thy sword (sharp mind in the Torah) on thy thigh (symbolized by the tzitzit-Rev 19.15-16), O Mighty One, in thy splendor and thy majesty!
-And in thy majesty ride (Rev 19.11) on victoriously (Rev 6.2), for the cause of truth (Torah) and meekness and righteousness; let thy right hand (skill) teach thee awesome things.
+Gird thy sword (sharp mind in the Torah) on thy thigh (symbolized by the tzitzit that would hang on the thigh-Rev 19.15-16), O Mighty One, in thy splendor and thy majesty!
+And in thy majesty ride on (Rev 19.11) victoriously (Rev 6.2), for the cause of truth (Torah is the truth) and meekness and righteousness; let thy right hand (skill) teach thee awesome things.
 Thine arrows (sword, famine, pestilence) are sharp; the peoples fall under thee, thine arrows are in the heart of the King’s enemies.”

 On the day of the coronation of the Messiah on Rosh Ha Shanah, it will also be the day of the wedding of the Messiah.
 We had the betrothal at Mount Sinai on Shavuot (Pentecost) in the first redemption, now we will have the full marriage in the second redemption on Rosh Ha Shanah.
 A Jewish wedding would last a “shavuah” which means a “seven” and it can be seven days, weeks, months or years.
 This is known as the “Shavuah L’ Chuppah” or the “Shavuah of the Wedding Canopy.”
 Gen 29.27-28 says, “Fulfill her week (shavuah), and we will give you this one also for the service which you will serve with me still another seven years.
 Then Jacob did so and fulfilled her week.
 So he gave him his daughter Rachel as wife also.”